aManNamedTed/windows-music-library/README.md

 //to add 1 ide configuration
 ### Method 1: Using [Dev-C++](https://sourceforge.net/projects/orwelldevcpp/)

+0. Complete
-1. Click this link: https://sourceforge.net/projects/orwelldevcpp/ to go to the Dev-C++ download page.
+1. Click this link, https://sourceforge.net/projects/orwelldevcpp/, to go to the Dev-C++ download page.
-2. Download
+2. Download Dev-C++.
+3. Open Dev-C++.
+4. Navigate to File > New >
 <br/>
 //to add 2 ide config
 <br/>